Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Misc/Second-Shadow Drum/Shadow-Soul Enthrallment Rhythm.md

   - None
 ---
 *The drummer attunes her rhythm to another’s heartbeat to arouse that person’s lower soul.*
-While the Exalt plays the drum, a chosen human who can hear her is considered to have a Minor [[Intimacy|Tie]] of obedience toward her for purposes of social influence rolls promoting feelings or actions tied to !!basepassionssuchasgluttony,bloodlust,jealousy,orgreed.!!
+While the Exalt plays the drum, a chosen human who can hear her is considered to have a Minor [[Intimacy|Tie]] of obedience toward her for purposes of social influence rolls promoting feelings or actions tied to base passions such as gluttony, bloodlust, jealousy, or greed.